KageKaz/ClassesBackup/Winter 2025/RUSSN 25/Stiva.md

 # Part 1

 Stepan Arkadyevich was a truthful man with himself.
 He was incapable of deceiving himself and persuading himself that he repented of his conduct.
 He could not at this date feel repentant that he, a handsome, women-prone man of thirty-four, was not in love with his wife, the mother of five living and two dead children, and only a year younger than himself.
 All he was sorry about was that he had not succeeded better in hiding it from his wife.

-Stepan Arkadyevich was a truthful man with himself.
-He was incapable of deceiving himself and persuading himself that he repented of his conduct.
-He could not at this date feel repentant that he, a handsome, women-prone man of thirty-four, was not in love with his wife, the mother of five living and two dead children, and only a year younger than himself.
-All he was sorry about was that he had not succeeded better in hiding it from his wife.